OGGM/Snowslide/README.md

 This should clone the snowslide GitHub repository and install it as a python package in the active virtual environment chosen.

-Snowslide works with the most recent version of OGGM (v1.6.3).
+Snowslide works independently but is also configured to work with the most recent version of OGGM (v1.6.3).

 ## Package structure